Use it on trains and buses! A great value ticket: the "Kamakura Free Environmental Ticket"

-*This is an article posted on February 2, 2024.
-Please note that the contents may change.
+*This article was posted on February 2, 2024.
+Please note that the content may have changed.

-If you use this free ticket, you can also receive discounts and free gifts at approximately 70 participating stores, temples, and shrines.
+If you use this free ticket, you can receive special discounts and gifts at approximately 70 participating stores, temples, shrines, etc.

 Sales location: